puppetlabs/design-system/CONTRIBUTING.md

 ## Publishing

-New versions are currently released by maintainers using `npm run release`.
+New versions are currently released by maintainers using `npm publish`.
 Please collaborate with the team to release a new version.
 (Note: This process will likely be replaced with automated releases on push to master.)

 ### Prerequisites